Jira vs Specsight

 Not really.
 A Jira ticket records what someone asked for.
 Scope changes, edge cases get discovered, and engineers make dozens of behavioural decisions during the build that never go back into the ticket.
 Specsight reads the code itself, so it captures behaviour as it really shipped

 No. Jira is for execution — sprints, assignments, workflows.
-Specsight is for the result — the durable, current record of what your product does.
+Specsight is for the result — the record of what shipped and how it behaves, building up release after release.
 Most teams keep Jira and add Specsight